top of page

 It's more common than you think.

-Imposter syndrome symptoms, though often misunderstood, are widespread experiences shared by many of us often with root causes that happen early on in life.
+Imposter syndrome, meaning, though often misunderstood, involves experiences shared by many of us, often with root causes that happen early on in life.
 Even some of the most celebrated figures in our society have openly grappled with its challenges.
 Take, for example, Tom Hanks, a Hollywood actor known for his remarkable performances in iconic films.
 Despite his tremendous success and widespread acclaim, Hanks has admitted to experiencing moments of self-doubt and insecurity, questioning his own abilities, and fearing that he might be exposed as a fraud.

 Similarly, acclaimed author and poet Maya Angelou, whose words continue to inspire and resonate with millions worldwide, confessed to feeling like a fraud despite her numerous accomplishments.
 In her autobiography, she famously revealed, "I have written eleven books, but each time I think, “Uh oh, they're going to find out now.
 I've run a game on everybody, and they're going to find me out”.